-Last week we discussed the famous Guru-disciple relationship.
-When this relationship begins to manifest in one's heart obedience becomes natural.
-When the Guru says something, it is not up to me to investigate it, to ask: "Is it right, is it wrong?'
+When this relationship begins to manifest in one's heart, obedience becomes natural.
+When the Guru says something, it is not up to me to investigate it, to ask:

+'Is it right, is it wrong?'
 If that is allowed, then you are resurrecting the ego with all its force, you are sitting in judgement over the Guru.
-Then He is not the Guru, drop Him.
+Then, he is not the Guru, drop him.

-I was even told once that a Guru might test you.
-Unfortunately I don't believe in this, just as I don't believe that God can punish us.
-I don't believe Gurus are supposed to test us.
-Even if the Guru does test me, and I instinctively and implicitly obey Him, He'll find out that this fool doesn't deserve to be tested.
-I am going to do exactly what the Guru tells me to do, and therefore the Guru will modify His attitude.
+I was told once that a Guru might test you.
+Unfortunately I do not believe in this, just as I do not believe that God can punish us.
+I do not believe Gurus are supposed to test us.
+Even if the Guru does test me, and I instinctively and implicitly obey him, he will find out that this fool does not deserve to be tested.
+I am going to do exactly what the Guru tells me to do, and therefore the Guru will modify his attitude.

 I go to the Guru because I am unable to find the reality.
-I've tried my best, and it is not possible, so I go to Him and surrender myself at His feet.
-To say then that I am still going to test Him, find out who He is, is arrogance.
+I have tried my best, and it is not possible.
+So, I go to him and surrender myself at his feet.
+To say then that I am still going to test him, find out who he is, is arrogance.

-There is a story, in one of the Upanishads, of a man who goes to a great sage for instruction, for self-knowledge, and the sage responds in a very strange way.
-He says: "I've got one cow.
-Take it away, and look after it, and come back to me when this one has multiplied into a thousand.
-Then I will tell you what self-knowledge means."
-The boy doesn't question this or say: "I came to you for self-knowledge, and you are treating me like a cowherd."
-It is not your business to argue with the Guru, no-one forced you to go to Him.
-The Guru didn't ask you to come and be His disciple.
-You went to Him.
+There is a story in one of the Upanishads of a man who goes to a great sage for instruction, for self-knowledge, and the sage responds in a very strange way.
+He says, 'I have got one cow.
+Take it away and look after it and come to me when this one has multiplied into a thousand.
+Then I will tell you what self-knowledge means.'
+The man does not question this or say: 'I came to you for self-knowledge and you are treating me like a cowherd.'
+It is not your business to argue with the Guru, no one forced you to go to him.
+The Guru did not ask you to come and be his disciple.
+You went to him.

-So the boy implicitly obeys.
+So the man implicitly obeys.
 He drives the cow away and patiently attends it.
 The cow multiplies, there are other cows, and eventually they reach the number one thousand.
-The boy then returns to the Guru's ashram with the one thousand cows, and on the way he is instructed by various beings.
-The disciple drives the cows into the Guru's backyard, and approaches the Guru.
-The Guru says: "Hey, you shine with splendour, with self-knowledge, who taught you?
-"By beings other than humans, sir," the boy replies.
-The Guru may even have asked if he had some other Guru who taught him.
-But the boy replies: "No."
+The man then returns to the Guru's ashram with the one thousand cows.
+On the way, he is instructed by various beings.
+He drives the cows into the Guru's backyard and approaches the Guru.
+The Guru says, 'Hey, you shine with splendour, with self-knowledge, who taught you?'
+'By beings other than humans, sir,' the man replies.